Shiffrin in prime position after fast 1st run of Olympic GS

-PYEONGCHANG, South Korea (AP) Mikaela Shiffrin turned in an electric first run of the Olympic giant slalom to put herself in prime position for a gold medal.
+PYEONGCHANG, South Korea (AP) Mikaela Shiffrin turned in an electric opening run of the Olympic giant slalom Thursday, sitting in second position and in prime position for a gold medal.

-The 22-year-old American standout trails Manuela Moelgg of Italy by a scant 0.20 seconds heading into the final run Thursday afternoon at Yongpyong Alpine Center.
+The 22-year-old American standout trails leader Manuela Moelgg of Italy by a scant 0.20 seconds heading into the final run later in the day at Yongpyong Alpine Center.
 The sun was out and the wind muted.

 Finally, the women were racing.